Laura Poitras: Early life

-Born in Boston, Massachusetts, Laura Poitras is the middle daughter of Patricia "Pat" and James "Jim" Poitras, who in 2007 donated $20 million to found The Poitras Center for Affective Disorders Research at McGovern Institute for Brain Research, part of the Massachusetts Institute of Technology.
+Born in Boston, Massachusetts, Laura Poitras is the middle daughter of Patricia and James Poitras, who in 2007 donated $20 million to found The Poitras Center for Affective Disorders Research at McGovern Institute for Brain Research, part of the Massachusetts Institute of Technology.

 Growing up, Laura planned to become a chef, and spent several years as a cook at L'Espalier, a French restaurant located in Boston's Back Bay neighborhood.
 However, after finishing Sudbury Valley School, she moved to San Francisco and lost interest in becoming a chef.
 Instead she studied at the San Francisco Art Institute with experimental filmmakers Ernie Gehr and Janis Crystal Lipzin.
 In 1992, Poitras moved to New York to pursue filmmaking.
 In 1996, she graduated from The New School for Public Engagement with a bachelor's degree.

 Career

 Poitras co-directed, produced, and shot with Linda Goode Bryant her documentary, Flag Wars (2003), about gentrification in Columbus, Ohio.
 It is an "intriguing sociopolitical docu".
 It received a Peabody Award, Best Documentary at both the 2003 South by Southwest (SXSW) film festival and the Seattle Lesbian & Gay Film Festival, and the Filmmaker Award at the Full Frame Documentary Film Festival.
 The film launched the 2003 season of the PBS TV series POV.
 It was nominated for a 2004 Independent Spirit Award and a 2004 Emmy Award.
 Poitras's other early films include O' Say Can You See...
 (2003) and Exact Fantasy (1995).

 Her film My Country, My Country (2006), about life for Iraqis under U.S. occupation, was nominated for an Academy Award.
-The Oath (2010), concerns two Yemeni men caught up in America's War on Terror, won the Excellence in Cinematography Award for U.S. Documentary at the 2010 Sundance Film Festival.
+The Oath (2010), concerns two Yemeni men caught up in America's war on terror, won the Excellence in Cinematography Award for U.S. Documentary at the 2010 Sundance Film Festival.
 The two films form parts of a trilogy.
-The last third Citizenfour (2014) details how the War on Terror increasingly focuses on Americans through surveillance, covert activities, and attacks on whistleblowers.
+The last third Citizenfour (2014) details how the war on terror increasingly focuses on Americans through surveillance, covert activities, and attacks on whistleblowers.